LandSciTech/ccviR/CODE_DESIGN.md

 restored when re-loading data, and then it will be show after the spatial analyses rerun.

+## Adding new inputs
+This is a bit complicated with the saving and restoring process.
+ - Make sure the the new input is included in the output of the module it is part of.
+ - Add the new input name to the column_definitions_results.csv
+ - Add the new input and the input_fun to shell.exec(here::here("data-raw/ui_build_table.csv"))
+ - If the input_fun is a custom function create an update function of the form updateInput_fun.
+   See updateCheck_comment_ui as an example.
+ - Run all of data-raw/lookup_tbls.R
+ - Test that the input is saved in the csv and updated on reloading

 ## Shiny Modules

 ### Namespacing